 Email is an incredibly effective tool for credit control.
-Here at Chaser, we’ve seen that approximately 80% of unpaid invoices can be successfully collected through email follow-ups alone.
+Here at Chaser, we’ve seen that approximately 90% of outstanding invoices can be successfully collected through email follow-ups alone.

 Note that anything inside the italicised [square brackets] is a placeholder that you should replace with the appropriate information for your specific overdue invoices.